 Volume Three 1883 t0 1888

-Also to be found on the shelves of Highland Libraries are copies of the various publications under the auspices of Inverness Field Club, which are catalogued here Members of the Club should show their membership cards at the Farraline Park library in Inverness for access to the Club library.
+Also to be found on the shelves of Highland Libraries are copies of the various publications under the auspices of Inverness Field Club, which are catalogued here by using the term Inverness Field Club in the Author field.
+Members of the Club should show their membership cards at the Farraline Park library in Inverness for access to the Club library, the contents of which are also catalogued on the same webpage, using the same search term in the Anywhere field.

 The Highland Biological Recording Group here